sh3lk/mx/website/blog/kubernetes.md

-# Service Weaver and Kubernetes
+# MX and Kubernetes

 <div class="blog-author">Robert Grandl</div>
 <div class="blog-date">November 9, 2023</div>

-In this blog post we introduce [`Kube`][kube_doc], a deployer that allows you to deploy Service Weaver applications in any [Kubernetes][kubernetes] environment, i.e. [GKE][gke], [EKS][eks], [AKS][aks], [minikube][minikube].
+In this blog post we introduce [`Kube`][kube_doc], a deployer that allows you to deploy MX applications in any [Kubernetes][kubernetes] environment, i.e. [GKE][gke], [EKS][eks], [AKS][aks], [minikube][minikube].

 With `Kube`, the user provides an application binary and a configuration file